 As we know already, Maven will not download existing dependencies again.
 Therefore, to force Maven to update all corrupted SNAPSHOT dependencies, we should add in our command the -U/–update-snapshots option:

 Still, we have to remember that the option does not re-download a SNAPSHOT dependency if Maven already downloaded it and if the checksum is the same.

 This will also package or install our project next.
 Finally, we'll learn how to update the repository without including the current working project.

 6.2.
 Dependency Resolve Goal

 We can tell Maven to resolve our dependencies and update snapshots without any package or install command.
 For this purpose, we'll use the dependency:resolve goal, by including the -U option:

 We know that -U just re-downloads the corrupted SNAPSHOT dependencies.
 As a result, in the case of corrupted local release dependencies, we might need deeper commands.
 For this purpose, we should use:

-The purpose of the dependency:purge-local-repository is to purge (delete and optionally re-resolve) artefacts from the local Maven repository.
-By default, artefacts will be re-resolved.
+The purpose of the dependency:purge-local-repository is to purge (delete and optionally re-resolve) artifacts from the local Maven repository.
+By default, artifacts will be re-resolved.